newcompany123/Subway_server/README.md

 }
 ```

+Let's make this response using CustomExceptionHandler. \
-To add that extra pk data to error response message, look at the CustomAPIException first.
+First, look at the CustomAPIException to add the extra pk information.

 ```python
 from rest_framework import status